lucashorsman/lucashorsman.github.io/essays/smartquestions.md

 Responses to this smart question are likely to be more informative and helpful due to the detailed nature of the inquiry, fostering a positive exchange of knowledge.

-# Example 2: The Dumb Question
+# Example 2: The Not So Smart Question

 Contrastingly, the Stack Overflow question ["Please tell me about this exception"](https://stackoverflow.com/questions/3402945/please-tell-me-about-this-exception) lacks the characteristics of a smart question: